botlabs-gg/yagpdb/README.md

 ## Databases

-YAGPDB uses Redis for light data and caching, and postgresql for most configurations and heavy data, such as logs.
+JARVIS uses Redis for light data and caching, and postgresql for most configurations and heavy data, such as logs.

 ### Updating